-As discussed in Section 4.15, Water Resources, the Proposed Action would result in impacts to an estimated 1.1 acres of the Hughes Wash Tributary #1 due to the construction and implementation of the new parallel runway and taxiway.
-In addition, an estimated 0.06 acres of the Hughes Wash Tributary #2 would be impacted due to the construction and implementation of a new haul road.
+As discussed in Section 4.15, Water Resources, the Proposed Action would result in impacts to an estimated 1.1 acres (6,500 linear feet) of the Hughes Wash Tributary #1 due to the construction and implementation of the new parallel runway and taxiway.
+In addition, an estimated 0.06 acres (200 linear feet) of the Hughes Wash Tributary #2 would be impacted due to the construction and implementation of a new haul road.

-Coordination with the USACE has determined that a permit under Section 404 of the CWA would be required for construction of the Proposed Action.
-Permitting under Section 401 of the CWA would also be required for the Proposed Action.
+Coordination with the USACE has determined that a permit under Section 404 of the Clean Water Act (CWA) would be required for construction of the Proposed Action.
+The construction of the new parallel runway and taxiway would result in approximately 1.1 acres (6,500 linear feet) of impact to the Hughes Wash Tributary #1.
+This activity would require an Individual Section 404 permit from the USACE.
+The construction of the new access road would impact approximately 0.06 acres (200 linear feet) of the Hughes Wash Tributary #2, which would fall under the Nationwide Permit No. 14.
+During final design, TAA will coordinate with the USACE to obtain required Section 404 permitting (i.e. Section 404 Individual Permit and/or NWP verification) and Section 401 Water Quality Certification from ADEQ.
 Furthermore, coordination with the ADEQ will be conducted by TAA in accordance with Section 402 of the Clean Water Act to ensure a National Pollutant Discharge Elimination System (NPDES) permit is obtained.
 52

-The storage volume necessary to attenuate the 100-year onsite surface water flows due to the Proposed Action were calculated to be 11.6 acre-feet.
-The storage volume provided by the proposed detention basins would be up to 31.1 acre-feet.
+The storage volume necessary to detain the 100-year onsite surface water flows due to the Proposed Action were calculated to be 11.6 acre-feet.
+The storage volume provided by the proposed detention basins would be up to 68.1 acre-feet.
 Therefore, the proposed detention basins would actually provide a cumulatively beneficial impact.